 For Fiscal Year Filers Only-Most people pay taxes for a calendar year.
 However, if you file for a taxable year other than a calendar year or for part of a year, enter the beginning and ending dates of that year on the line at the top of the form.

 When and Where to File

-The income tax return for calendar year 2004 must be postmarked no later than April 15, 2005, to avoid penalties and interest.
+The income tax return for calendar year 2006 must be postmarked or submitted electronically no later than April 16, 2007, to avoid penalties and interest.
 Mail to: